shellx

 -----------------------------------------------------------------------------

-shellx version info Prints a nice message with
+shellx version info Prints version with release notes

-shellx check Checks if a new version is available
+shellx version check Checks if a new version is available

 TOOLS